Jillian Camarena-Williams

-Jillian Mary "Jill" Camarena-Williams (born March 2, 1982) is an American retired track and field athlete who competes in the shot put.
-She competed at the 2012 and 2008 Beijing Olympics and has represented the United States both indoor and outdoors at World Championship-level.
+Jillian Mary "Jill" Camarena-Williams, née Camarena, (March 2, 1982) is an American retired track and field athlete, who has competed in the shot put.
+She represented the United States at the 2012 and 2008 Beijing Olympics and both indoor and outdoors at World Championship-level.

 She took back-to-back titles in the shot put at the Pan American Junior Championships in 1999 and 2001.
 Domestically, she is a two-time USA Outdoor Champion in the shot put, having won in 2006 and 2010.
 Camarena-Williams set an American indoor record in the shot put to win at the 2011 USA Indoor Track and Field Championships, recording a mark of 19.87 meters to improve upon Ramona Pagel's record which had stood since 1987.

 Born in Woodland, California, she is listed at 5 foot 10 inches tall and 250 lbs.
 She did her undergraduate work at Stanford University and graduate studies at Brigham Young University.
 She is a Latter-day Saint.
 Camarena-Williams married her physiotherapist, Dustin Williams, in 2010.
 On July 29, 2016 - Camarena-Williams announced the four city team challenge at Track Town, USA in Eugene, Oregon on ESPN was her final competition.